 - Transmittal letter describing project, project number, and proposed percentage allocation form of deduction to each Architect and/or Engineer.

 - IRS Form for Allocation of Deduction completely filled in with their signature.
 Separate forms for each primary designer participating in the allocation, with the amount listed, will be needed.

 - A share deduction and/or forfeiture form from each party involved on the project.

 Please note that it is the responsibility of any parties seeking the 179D allocation to procure the services of a qualified individual to complete the certification required by IRS Notice 2006-52.

 For additional information, please see Internal Revenue Service (IRS) guidance on the allocation of the Energy Efficient Commercial Building Tax Deduction for government-owned buildings is set forth in Notice 2008-40, Internal Revenue Bulletin 2008-14, "Amplification of Notice 2006-52; Deduction for Energy Efficient Commercial Buildings."
 Notice 2008-40 can be found at:

-If you have any questions regarding this memorandum, please contact Mark Moses, Interim Director of Office of Facility Planning & Control (225) 342-0820.
+If you have any questions regarding this memorandum, please contact Mark Moses, Director of Office of Facility Planning & Control (225) 342-0820.

 Government Owned Building Notice of Shared Allocation with a Designer